Is Refinancing Right for You?

 Be sure to read our article on No Closing Cost refinances to understand all of the details.

-Market rates are at least .5% below your current rate
+Market interest rates are at least .5% below your current rate

 You must consider the savings vs. the overall cost of the transaction and calculate a breakeven point in order to determine whether a refinance makes sense or not.
 For example, if you can save $50 per month with a .5% drop in interest rate and the closing costs are $1000, your breakeven point is 20 months ($1000 cost/$50 monthly savings).
-If you plan to be in the home and keep the mortgage for 5+ years, then a refinance probably makes sense.
+If you plan to be in the home longer than the breakeven point, then a refinance probably makes sense.
 But if the costs are higher causing your breakeven point to be further in the future, then it’s probably best to wait to see if rates drop further.

 Tapping into your home’s equity